Teaching Business English Certificate (TBEC)

 TEFL/TESOL Courses > 20-hour TBEC Specialist Certificate

-This 20-hour Teaching Business English Course will prepare you for one-to-one private tutoring, in-company lessons, and Business English programs at major international language schools.
+The 20-hour Teaching Business English Course is a specialist certificate designed to prepare TEFL / TESOL certified ESL teachers for one-to-one private tutoring, in-company lessons, and Business English programs at major international language schools.

 Why specialize in teaching business English?